CS3219-AY2526Sem1/cs3219-ay2526s1-project-g27/ai/usage-log-junxian.md

 - [ ] Rejected
 # Author Notes:
 Went through the suggested solutions and chose the solution that fits the logic of what I want.
 Tested and works.

+# Date / Time:
+2025-11-1
+# Tool:
+ChatGPT 5
+# Prompt/Command:
+This is my current matching criteria.
+I want to evolve it to weighted matching.
+Please create a separate function for this filtering called executeMatchingAlgorithm.
+I want to check if job.attemptsMade > 3 (so the last 3 attempts), we will do weighted matching (topic should aim to be the same but difficulty can differ slightly). else, the first 3 attempts should always be an exact match.

+# Output Summary:
+Replied with a few variations.

+# Action Taken:
+- [] Accepted as-is
+- [X] Modified
+- [ ] Rejected
+# Author Notes:
+Read through the suggested solution and made few minor modifications of logic.